hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 *Q*.
 But what else can they do under the circumstances?

 Swamiji: Why can't they exert themselves and earn more to keep up their standard of food?
 But no!
-They must go to their local Âddâs (rendezvous) and idle hours away!
+They must go to their local Âddās (rendezvous) and idle hours away!
 Oh, if they only knew how they wasted their time!

 X